 Aware of the conflict between Valeriana and her parents, the Hurtado family begged her to return to Acopia.
 She did so, but her attitude had changed.
 Valeriana no longer wished to live there.
 Acopia brought her memories of Miguel Angel, and the bitter reflection that they could not be together.
 Foreseeing his prompt return, Valeriana seduced another peasant, Francisco Hancco, and convinced him to escape to Cuzco.

 After returning to Acopia, Miguel Angel found out that Valeriana had run away with another man.
 He was heartbroken.
 Feeling angry, Miguel opted to compose new Quechua lyrics for the song ‘Tusuy’.
 Now the lyrics had a resentful tone:

 Valicha lisa p’asñawan / niñachay deveras / maypiñas tupanki / Qosqo uraytañamas / niñachay deveras / maqt’ata suwashian…” “…Qosqoman chayaruspari / niñachay deveras / imatas ruwanka / Ajha wasikunapis / niñachay deveras / sarata kutanqa…”

 “Chaykunallataraqchus / niñachay deveras / valicha ruwanman /Cuartel punkukunapis / niñachay deveras / sonqota suwanqa…”

 Transl: Valicha, ungrateful Andean girl, where you will be, surely you are in the highlands of Cusco, with the man who seduced you.
 Surely, young girl that you’ll be in the picanteria grinding corn, apparently, that’s not the only thing you’re doing, surely you’re also in the barracks stealing hearts.

-And it will survive in the minds and hearts of millions of Peruvians for countless generations.𝔖
+And it will survive in the minds of Peruvians for countless generations.𝔖

 Photo: Percy Ramirez & Sicuani Noticias